Some of our information has moved to NT.GOV.AU

 This program is accredited and means that participants will undertake a Diploma of Management through Charles Darwin University (CDU).

 There are few Aboriginal people holding senior jobs in the NTPS.
 This program is designed to strengthen and support Aboriginal employees to equip them for senior positions.

 The programs are also a retention strategy for existing employees by promoting and supporting better career paths, recognition, opportunities for career development and a sense of personal achievement.

-Indigenous NTPS employees at the AO4 level or above (or equivalent), who are currently working as supervisors, front-line managers, coordinators, project managers or in similar roles across the sector.
+Aboriginal NTPS employees at the AO4 level or above (or equivalent), who are currently working as supervisors, front-line managers, coordinators, project managers or in similar roles across the sector.

 - formal learning content is applied directly to the context of each participant’s workplace

 - learning is presented in a format that allows time for reflection and application personal learning reflection (report and panel discussion)